-The Staghorn Fern is a stunning epiphyte, which grows on other plants or trees.
+The Staghorn is a stunning epiphyte, which grows on other plants or trees.
 Its name reflects its unique shape, which resembles the antlers of a stag, or male deer.
 It absorbs water and nutrients through its “antler” fronds.
 Native to tropical and temperate regions including Australia, Staghorn Fern typically grows under the canopies of trees which provide light shade.

 Here’s how to care for your Staghorn Fern.